shivaHanchate/DevOps-Course-Workshop-Module-10-Learners/during_workshop.md

 ```

 Visit `localhost` on your machine, click to `Create / Reset database` and authenticate with `Username: admin` and `Password: password`.

+## Part 4 XSS Training (Optional)

+XSS bugs are extremely common.
+Google have developed a game that helps demonstrate how some of these work.

+You can find the game [here](https://xss-game.appspot.com/) and work through it.